dependable-cps/HyperSym/README.md

 The `text` file should contain the formula you want to run.
 The syntax for the formula can be found in the `formula_syntax` file.

+* The program will read the `dts.txt` file and the `text` file to proceed with the synthesis and formula execution based on the specified states and parameters.